Ghost Penalties in Nonconvex Constrained Optimization: Diminishing Stepsizes and Iteration Complexity

-\TITLE{Ghost penalties in nonconvex constrained optimization: Diminishing stepsizes and iteration complexity} \ARTICLEAUTHORS{ \AUTHOR{Francisco Facchinei} \AFF{Sapienza University of Rome, Department of Computer, Control, and Management Engineering Antonio Ruberti, Via Ariosto 25, 00185 Rome, \EMAIL{francisco.facchinei@uniroma1.it}, \URL{}} \AUTHOR{Vyacheslav Kungurtsev} \AFF{Czech Technical University in Prague, Department of Computer Science, Faculty of Electrical Engineering, \EMAIL{vyacheslav.kungurtsev@fel.cvut.cz}, \URL{}} \AUTHOR{Lorenzo Lampariello} \AFF{Roma Tre University, Department of Business Studies, Via D'Amico 77, 00145 Rome, \EMAIL{lorenzo.lampariello@uniroma3.it}, \URL{}} \AUTHOR{Gesualdo Scutari} \AFF{Purdue University, School of Industrial Engineering, West-Lafayette, IN, USA, \EMAIL{gscutari@purdue.edu}, \URL{}} } \ABSTRACT{We consider, for the first time, general diminishing stepsize methods for nonconvex, constrained optimization problems.
-We show that by using directions obtained in an SQP-like fashion convergence to generalized stationary points can be proved.
-In order to do so, we make use of classical penalty functions in an unconventional way.
-In particular, penalty functions only enter in the theoretical analysis of convergence while the algorithm itself is penalty-free.
-We then consider the iteration complexity of this method and some variants where the stepsize is either kept constant or decreased according to very simple rules.
-We establish convergence to $\delta-$approximate stationary points in at most $O(\delta^{-2})$, $O(\delta^{-3})$, or $O(\delta^{-4})$ iterations according to the assumptions made on the problem.
-These complexity results complement nicely the very few existing results in the field.} \KEYWORDS{Constrained optimization, nonconvex problem, diminishing stepsize, generalized stationary point, iteration complexity} \MSCCLASS{90C30, 90C60, 65K05} \ORMSCLASS{Primary: programming: nonlinear algorithms; secondary: analysis of algorithms: computational complexity } \HISTORY{}
+\TITLE{Ghost penalties in nonconvex constrained optimization: Diminishing stepsizes and iteration complexity} \ARTICLEAUTHORS{ \AUTHOR{Francisco Facchinei} \AFF{Sapienza University of Rome, Department of Computer, Control, and Management Engineering Antonio Ruberti, Via Ariosto 25, 00185 Rome, \EMAIL{francisco.facchinei@uniroma1.it}, \URL{}} \AUTHOR{Vyacheslav Kungurtsev} \AFF{Czech Technical University in Prague, Department of Computer Science, Faculty of Electrical Engineering, \EMAIL{vyacheslav.kungurtsev@fel.cvut.cz}, \URL{}} \AUTHOR{Lorenzo Lampariello} \AFF{Roma Tre University, Department of Business Studies, Via D'Amico 77, 00145 Rome, \EMAIL{lorenzo.lampariello@uniroma3.it}, \URL{}} \AUTHOR{Gesualdo Scutari} \AFF{Purdue University, School of Industrial Engineering, West-Lafayette, IN, USA, \EMAIL{gscutari@purdue.edu}, \URL{}} } \ABSTRACT{We consider nonconvex constrained optimization problems and propose a new approach to the convergence analysis based on penalty functions.
+We make use of classical penalty functions in an unconventional way, in that penalty functions only enter in the theoretical analysis of convergence while the algorithm itself is penalty-free.
+Based on this idea, we are able to establish several new results, including the first general analysis for diminishing stepsize methods in nonconvex, constrained optimization, showing convergence to generalized stationary points, and a complexity study for SQP-type algorithms.